The Impact of Market Fluctuations on Faraday Future Intelligent Electric Inc's (FFIE) Stock - News Heater

-The stock of Faraday Future Intelligent Electric Inc (FFIE) has gone down by -20.06% for the week, with a -71.39% drop in the past month and a -91.47% drop in the past quarter.
-The volatility ratio for the week is 14.20%, and the volatility levels for the past 30 days are 14.97% for FFIE.
-The simple moving average for the past 20 days is -42.51% for FFIE’s stock, with a -98.11% simple moving average for the past 200 days.
+The stock of Faraday Future Intelligent Electric Inc (FFIE) has seen a -27.73% decrease in the past week, with a -72.67% drop in the past month, and a -93.36% decrease in the past quarter.
+The volatility ratio for the week is 24.85%, and the volatility levels for the past 30 days are at 17.66% for FFIE.
+The simple moving average for the past 20 days is -48.01% for FFIE’s stock, with a -98.37% simple moving average for the past 200 days.

 Is It Worth Investing in Faraday Future Intelligent Electric Inc (NASDAQ: FFIE) Right Now?